SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/configuration_db/redis/README.md

 While unit tests are run automatically the
 [SIP CI/CD service](https://travis-ci.com/SKA-ScienceDataProcessor/integration-prototype),
-it is possible to run them manually with the following command:
+it is possible to run them manually with the following command from the `sip/execution_control/configuration_db/redis` folder:

 ***Note**: a Redis db container must be started first in order for most of these tests to pass*

 ```bash
 py.test --pylint --codestyle -s -v --pylint-rcfile=../../../../.pylintrc .